jakedykstra/Giphy/README.md

 # Giphy

-Assignment #6 - Giphy API
+Giphy API allows you to select an animal button and watch as GIFs are instantly populated to your screen.